SOFv

 Who is on the University Student Council?

-The University Student Council in Nijmegen has a special structure compared to other cities.
-In addition to the eight elected members of the student parties, six appointed members from various umbrella organizations also sit on the council.
-Elections are held every year for the eight elected members.
-These members come from the student factions AKKUraatd and asap.
-The six other members are appointed by six different umbrella organisations.
-The umbrella members represent the interests of a specific target group in the student community.
+The University Student Council in Nijmegen has a unique structure compared to other cities.
+In addition to the eight elected members from student parties, there are also six appointed members from various umbrella organizations in the council.
+Elections are held each year for the eight elected members, who come from the student factions AKKUraatd, Green+, Knokpartij, and ISEC.
+The six remaining members are appointed by six different umbrella organizations, and these members are called Political Chairs (PoCo’s).
+The umbrella members represent the interests of specific groups within the student community.
+These groups include NSSR for sports associations, BOS for social associations, ISON for international associations, CSN for religious associations, CODC for cultural associations, and SOFv for study associations.

-The USC outside the GVs
+The USC Outside the GVs

-The USC in the GVs
+The USC In the GVs